marcdacz/compare-pdf/README.md

 **PDF to Image Conversion**
 -   **imageEngine**: (experimental) This config allows you to specify which image engine to use: graphicsMagick or native
+-   **legacy**: (experimental) This config allows you to specify legacy mode for ImageMagick version < 7, default false
 -   **density**: (from gm) This option specifies the image resolution to store while encoding a raster image or the canvas resolution while rendering (reading) vector formats into an image.
 -   **quality**: (from gm) Adjusts the jpeg|miff|png|tiff compression level. val ranges from 0 to 100 (best).
 -   **cleanPngPaths**: This is a boolean flag for cleaning png folders automatically